Last Updated on September 21, 2021 by Lori

 I found these nifty white dish tubs that are very handy to organize my canned goods, my spices, and my breakfast items.

-I’ve used them for two seasons now and they work like a charm.
+I’ve used them for five seasons now and they work like a charm!

 The bins fit right in the overhead cabinets so when we travel the tubs don’t move around at all.